finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 </html>
 ```

-3. Browser receive that document and parse it, but here's the difference, **the user can already see the content**, did you notice the response given by the server ?
+3. Browser receive that document, parse it, but here's the difference, **the user can already see the content**, did you notice the response given by the server ?
 Yup, content already there, not just some skeleton/placeholder about our app.
 At least now our site viewable but still not interactive to the users.
 4. The process not stop there, browsers continue parse and see a `css` and `js` file and make a request to the server just like the process above.
 After it finished our `js/React` takes over and start execute where the app left off and then it become interactive to the users.

 Let's recap, so, what is **server side rendering** ?
 It’s basically about rendering a javascript application (in this case React) and turn it into static HTML with pre-populated data or content on the server.